Kurresailakshmareddy/Technical_Challenge/README.md

 3. **Access the application**

    - Open your web browser and navigate to <http://localhost:8080>.
-   - Open your web browser and navigate with your IP address link provided in terminal after entering the command "docker run -p 8080:8080 'your specific image name' ". **Ex:** <http://111.0.0.0:8080>
+   - Open your web browser and navigate with your IP address link provided in terminal after entering the command "(docker run -p 8080:8080 'your specific image name')". **Ex:** <http://111.0.0.0:8080>

 ## Data Source